SF Succé

-The channel went on air from a satellite operated by Intelsat, specifically Intelsat VA-F11 (the latter series being the predecessor of the SSL 1300 series by this satellite's manufacturer Space Systems Loral, now Maxar Technologies), on December 1, 1989.
+The channel went on air from a satellite operated by Intelsat, specifically Intelsat VA-F11, on December 1, 1989.
 At launch, a subscription cost 120 Swedish krona and the channel was on-air for about 60 hours per week, mostly in the evenings and weekend mornings.

 In 1991, it was purchased and subsequently merged with TV1000.
 TV1000's owners, Kinnevik, would own 75 percent of the company, while SF Succé's owners got the remaining 25 percent.
-The merged channel launched on September 1, 1991 under the name TV1000 - Succékanalen.
+The merged channel launched on September 1, 1991, under the name TV1000 - Succékanalen.

 The SF brand makes a return as a television channel in Sweden on October 1, 2009, when Svensk Filmindustri and TV1000's competitor Canal+ together launch SF-kanalen, a channel with only Swedish films.
 Both Svensk Filmindustri and the Nordic Canal+ branch are now owned by the same company.